 It has also been shown to increase nitric oxide production, which helps veins dilate and improves blood flow.
 This expedites blood transit back to your heart and can lower your risk of heart attacks (

-NAC and glutathione also boost immune health.
+NAC and glutathione also benefit immune health.

-Summary NAC’s ability to boost glutathione levels may improve immune function in a variety of diseases.
+NAC’s ability to boost glutathione levels may improve immune function in a variety of diseases.

 There is no specific dietary recommendation for cysteine because your body can produce small amounts.

-For your body to make the amino acid cysteine, you need adequate amounts of folate, vitamin B6 and vitamin B12.
-These nutrients can be found in beans, lentils, spinach, bananas, salmon and tuna.
+For your body to make the amino acid cysteine, you need adequate amounts of folate, vitamin B6, and vitamin B12.
+These nutrients can be found in beans, lentils, spinach, bananas, salmon, and tuna.

-While most protein-rich foods, such as chicken, turkey, yogurt, cheese, eggs, sunflower seeds and legumes, contain cysteine, some people choose to supplement with NAC to increase their cysteine intake.
+While most protein-rich foods — such as chicken, turkey, yogurt, cheese, eggs, sunflower seeds, and legumes — contain cysteine, some people choose to supplement with NAC to increase their cysteine intake.

 NAC is likely safe for adults when provided as a prescription medication.

-When inhaled, it can cause swelling in the mouth, runny nose, drowsiness and chest tightness.
+When inhaled, it can cause swelling in the mouth, runny nose, drowsiness, and chest tightness.

 NAC has an unpleasant smell that makes it hard to consume.
-If you choose to take it, consult with your doctor first.
+If you choose to take it, consult your doctor first.